 - How BESS supports grid reliability and renewable integration

-- Real world case study: ESCRI – Dalrymple BESS, the world’s largest autonomous microgrid:
+- Real world customer success story: ESCRI – Dalrymple BESS, the world’s largest autonomous microgrid:

 - Technical performance

 - Commercial success with ElectraNet and AGL:

 - How ElectraNet are achieving 170% peak renewable penetrations

 - How the project is on track to have a pay back of less than 4 years